 Even without humidity controlling systems, this can mean more work for your HVAC system.
 The more your HVAC system is working, the more money you are paying in electricity costs.
-That’s one reason why most green building codes and best practices include a high-performance vapor barrier in their specifications.
+That’s one small reason why most green building codes and best practices include a high-performance vapor barrier in their specifications.
 A more energy-efficient building is better for the environment and your bottom line.

 6. Your floor covering warranty may require it.

-7. "Concrete Cancer" Prevention.
+7. "Concrete Cancer" prevention.

 It’s every bit as bad as it sounds: Alkali Silica Reaction (ASR) is commonly referred to as “concrete cancer.”
 In ASR, the common salts found in cement (alkali) react with certain forms of reactive, amorphous silica found in some types of aggregates to form a gel.
 Once the mature slab’s internal relative humidity reaches 80% or greater, the gel expands; the result can be destructive enough to close joints and cause irreparable cracking to your slab.